brianstorti/brianstorti.github.io/_posts/2015-03-10-creating-a-rubygems-plugin.md

   spec.authors       = ["Your name"]
   spec.email         = ["your@email.com"]

-  if spec.respond_to?(:metadata)
-    spec.metadata['allowed_push_host'] = "TODO: Set to 'http://mygemserver.com' to prevent pushes to rubygems.org, or delete to allow pushes to any server." end

   spec.summary       = %q{Opens github repo}
   spec.description   = %q{Opens github repo}
   spec.license       = "MIT"